Cherry picking

 Cherry-picking is often used in science denial.
 An example is climate change denial.
 For example, by deliberately cherry picking inappropriate time periods, here 1998–2012, an artificial "pause" can be created, even when there is an ongoing warming trend.
-However, this animation is also cherry-picking because the warming trend is embedded within noise when the geologic temperature record is considered.

-Cherry picking, suppressing evidence, or the fallacy of incomplete evidence is the act of pointing to individual cases or data that seem to confirm a particular position while ignoring a significant portion of related and similar cases or data that may contradict that position.
+Cherry picking is the selective choosing of the most beneficial, profitable or attractive items from what is available.
+In the legal science, journalism and epidemiology, the term refers to a reporting bias or the act of selectively suppressing evidence.
+The fallacy of incomplete evidence is the act of cherry picking that focuses on individual data, case report and anecdotal evidence that seem to confirm a particular pre-established position while wilfully ignoring a significant portion of related and similar cases or data that may contradict that position.
 Cherry picking may be committed intentionally or unintentionally.